Australian Indigenous Mentoring Experience (AIME)

 I remember sitting at the back of all my classes because I was too “shame”.
 Shame because when I looked around the class, there was a minority of Aboriginal kids; I was shame because my culture was a minority, I was shame because of the fact I didn't want to put my hand up and ask a question incase it was “wrong” or “silly”.

 My AIME journey started in Year 9.
 As I walked into the first AIME session at SCU Lismore, my eyes lit up because there was something about this experience that was going to change me.
 I didn’t feel shame, I felt proud.
 Proud because when I looked around, my culture was everywhere.
 By the end of my first AIME session, I left the campus with a completely different mindset.
 I gained a sense of confidence, pride within myself and my culture.

 From this one mentoring session, I went back to school and started speaking up for the other Aboriginal kids in the school.

 From year 10–12 I was the Indigenous Representative for the SRC.
 This honour meant that my fellow Aboriginal peers could come to me with issues and opinions they wanted me to voice within other student leaders.

-I spent the last 3 years working as an Aboriginal Community Support Officer and a Bundjalung Language Tutor.
+I spent the last three years working as an Aboriginal Community Support Officer and a Bundjalung Language Tutor.